North Carolina A&T Sports Information

 “We were thrilled with the opportunity that Roberto was blessed with,” said Hall.
 “I know he has a deep love and respect for Puerto Rico and his baseball heritage.
 It was such a neat honor for him to play baseball for his country in international competition.
 His coaches were the who’s who of longtime successful professional baseball players.
 That’s pretty cool.”

 One problem.
 Negron needed permission from the NCAA before accepting the invitation.
 Two days after showing Hall the letter, Hall and the Aggies received permission from the NCAA to play in the tournament.
-By Wednesday, he was flying to Florida to meet his teammates and coaches before traveling to Colombia for the Under-23 World Cup.
+By Wednesday, he was flying to Florida to meet his teammates and coaches before traveling to Colombia for the Under-23 World Cup, after which, he would start touring Europe, for he was always bestowed with London Londres UK England Travel Deals personally from the coach.
 Out of everyone on the team, he was the only college player on the team.
-Everyone else was professionals.
+Everyone else were professionals.

 During his week in Colombia, Negron played in four games out of the eight games played with one game standing out.
 In a game against the Netherlands, Negron earned two ninth-inning strikeouts to lead Puerto Rico to the win.

 “My mindset was so different then what it was when I started.
 I grew so much from the start of the tournament to that moment,” Negron said.
 “I remember I thought to myself wow look where I am.
 If that was the last inning that I pitched in my life, I would have been so thankful.”

 Back from his weeklong experience in Colombia, Negron is ready to jump back into school and baseball.
 His head coach is feeling the excitement as well.